How Big Should My Hard Drive Be?

 Maybe you need to store the highest quality or quantity of images and videos.
 Or, if you are like me, you unpredictably pick up new hobbies and store all sorts of miscellaneous data on top of all your anticipated data.
 No matter what, there’s a decision to be made: The size of your hard drive.

-For working from home and basic home office use, saving files like Word docs, PowerPoints, spreadsheets, MP3s, images, etc. can be as low as 250GB.
+For working from home and basic home office use, saving only files like Word docs, PowerPoints, spreadsheets, MP3s, images, etc. means you can go as low as 250GB.
 You might be able to go lower, but I wouldn’t go below this in order to leave some cushion for any unprecedented files or programs that may take up additional space.
 You also don’t want to push filling up the cap of your hard drive, as it will put more stress on your drive.

 Note that this not applicable to solid-state drives (SSDs) since they do not have the same mechanical nature that causes hard drives to be stressed with increased data.